operation404/Godot-Tilemap-Mesh-Rendering/Readme.md

 # Non-Pixel Perfect Tilemap Rendering

-This project countains the sources for a new node and accompanying shaders that improve the visual clarity of tilemaps when used in non-pixel perfect projects.
-This node was originally created for pixel art games that didn't use pixel-perfect alignment, but it should provide some benefits for tilemaps with higher resolution art as well.
+This project countains the sources for new nodes and accompanying shaders that improve the visual clarity of tilemaps when used in non-pixel perfect projects.
+The nodes were originally created for pixel art games that didn't use pixel-perfect alignment, but it should provide some benefits for tilemaps with higher resolution art as well.

 This tool is still a work in progress, and while it is mostly finished, there are still a few improvements I'm working and likely some bugs to find and fix still.